pme0/DeepLightning/examples/audio_classification_cnn/README.md

 We have created a model that successfully learned to predict spoken words from audio spectrograms.
 An alternative way to tackle the problem of audio classification is to employ a sequence model such as a Recurrent Neural Network (RNN), which we will explore in another example.

 Additionally, there is some evidence of overfitting as shown by an a slight increase in the validation loss towards the end of training as well as the gap between training and validation loss.
-Applying regularization such as Dropout and using Data Augmentations should help minimize the effect of overfitting and improve the robustness the model.
+Applying regularization such as Dropout and using Data Augmentations will help to minimize the effect of overfitting and improve the robustness the model.

+## Resources

+- Training configuration: `SpokenWordRecognition_cnn.yaml`